Serilum/.cdn/README.md

 # A Content Delivery Network for Serilum Mods
-Contains the images shown in the descriptions on CurseForge and Modrinth.
+Contains the images shown in the descriptions on GitHub, CurseForge and Modrinth.